How To Have Difficult Conversations With The People You Love

 Have a think about the best method to communicate what you want to say.

-Messages on a phone or tablet may seem quick and easy, but they can also be misread.
+Think about the best way to convey what you want to say.
+Messages by digital devices such as DM’s or email may seem quick and easy, but they can also be misread.
 There’s no tone of voice or body language in those types of messages, so the reader will put their own interpretation on it.

 For example, how do you read the following: